valeriog2023/Networks/MULTICAST_NOTES.md

    *  if we know for sure that there is only a client the router can be configured to immediately stop the traffic and leave the group with: ```ip igmp immediate-leave group- list <access-list> ```

+# IGMP SNOOPING
+Switches may selectively prune some ports from unneeded multicast traffic.
+This procedure is called IGMP snooping and allows for selective multicast flooding in switched networks.
+By default igmp snooping is active but you can disable it with the command: ```no ip igmp snooping vlan <VLAN-ID>```
+You can also check the current state with the command: ```show ip igmp snooping groups vlan <VLAN-ID>```

 # Multicast Helper Map
 The purpose of this feature is to allow forwarding of broadcast traffic across a multicast capable network.